Niue’s Most Iconic Attractions

 3. Matapa Chasm

 Niue has many nooks and crannies in its coastline worth exploring, one of the most iconic being the Matapa Chasm.
 This huge chasm can be accessed from a seven-minute sea track from Hikutavake (next to the Talava Arches Sea Track) where you’ll emerge at a swimming hole lined by towering cliffs.
 The Matapa Chasm is just about one of the only swimming spots in Niue that you can enjoy at any tide.
-Learn more about the importance of tide times in Niue here.
+Check out more spectacular attractions down the island’s many sea tracks in the 25 Best Sea Tracks in Niue.

 4. Togo Chasm